xmengkinaxis/CPP/System Design Interview Checklist.md

 * Demonstrate your thought process and domain-specific knowledge; Presentation matter.<br>
 * It is critical to demonstrate your ability to recognize and evaluate trade-offs, as it reflects your understanding of various design aspects and their implications<br>

-## 0.4 Interview Expectations:
+## 0.5 Expectations
 * Mid-level System Designers
-  * Be able to identify and address performance, scalability, and reliablility issues
+  * Be able to identify and address performance, scalability, and reliability issues
   * be well-versed in various architectural styles, design patterns, and their trade-off
 * Senior System Designer
   * strong expertise on System Design